-- Lastly, a small amenity kit with tooth care products, socks, and an eye shade would be a nice addition to the domestic Hawaiian Airlines First Class experience.
+- An amenity kit with tooth care products, socks, and an eye shade would be a nice addition to the domestic Hawaiian Airlines First Class experience.

 - Hawaiian Airlines offers non-stop service to Hawaii from destinations in North America, Asia, and the South Pacific.
-In addition, Hawaiian Airlines flys throughout the Hawaiian Islands.
+In addition, Hawaiian Airlines flies throughout the Hawaiian Islands.